salmanmkc/Azure-Data-Platform/README.md

 This should take approximately 5 minutes, however that's solely due to there being a whole Virtual Machine deployment (IaaS), and you can continue to do the next steps as the Virtual Machine continues to deploy.

-If you navigate to your newly created resource group or if you click *Go To Deployment* you should have all of these resources (the names may differ based on your input parameters unpon deploying the template:
+If you navigate to your newly created resource group or if you click *Go To Deployment* you should have all of these resources (the names may differ based on your input parameters upon deploying the template: